Pristina: Music

 When highlighting the music creativity and its starts in Kosovo and the relation between it and the music creativity in Albania even though they have had their development in different circumstances, it is proved that they share some characteristics in a very natural way.
 This fact shows that they belong to one "Cultural Tree".

-Some of few international music artists of Albanian heritage are born and raised in the city including Rita Ora, Dua Lipa and Era Istrefi.
+Some of few international music artists of Albanian heritage that were born or their families were from Pristina are Rita Ora, Dua Lipa and Era Istrefi.

 Theater

 The city of Pristina hosts only three active theatres such as the National Theater, Oda and Dodona Theatre placed in center of Pristina.
 They offers live performances every week.
 The National Theatre is placed in the middle downtown of the city, near the main government building and was founded in 1946.
-ODA Theatre is situated in the Youth Centre Building and Dodona Theatre is placed in Vellusha district, which is near Ibrahim Rugova Square.

-The National Theater of Kosovo is the highest ranked theater institution in the country which has the largest number of productions.
+ODA Theatre is situated in the Youth Center Building and Dodona Theatre is found in Vellusha district, which is near Ibrahim Rugova Square.
+The National Theater of Kosovo is the highest-ranked theater institution in the country and has the largest number of productions.
 The theater is the only public theater in Kosovo and therefore it is financed by Ministry of Culture, Youth and Sport.
 This theater has produced more than 400 premieres which have been watched by more than 3 million spectators.